MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 For instance, let's say there was a requirement to enter the invoice ID into a field of a finance system as part of a process where you are automating the UI of a web or desktop app – you can call that value using **%JsonAsCustomObject.InvoiceId%** to populate a text field and push a button.

 4. Moving along, this example contains some conditional statements once it completes processing the steps and uses the data from the custom object within the subflow Fabrikam Data Entry.
-If the process runs end-to-end without encountering any input system related exceptions the Update work queue item (Preview) is used to change the status of the work queue item to Processed and the processing result can be used to input some optional notes.
+If the process runs end-to-end without encountering any input system related exceptions the **Update work queue item (Preview)** action is used to change the status of the work queue item to **Processed** and the **processing result** field can be used to input some optional notes.
 If the **expires** field is left blank, the new queue item will retain the default time to live defined in the work queue properties.

    :::image type="content" source="media/work-queues/work-queue-pad-updatewqi.png" alt-text="Screenshot example of update work queue item action inputs." lightbox="media/work-queues/work-queue-pad-updatewqi.png":::